WGGB-TV: Programming

-WGGB-TV currently airs the entire ABC network schedule in pattern outside breaking news situations.
-Syndicated programming on WGGB includes Family Feud, Live with Kelly and Ryan (which shifted from WSHM-LD in the fall of 2022, Rachael Ray and Pictionary.
-Syndicated programming on WGGB-DT2 includes Modern Family, The Simpsons and Seinfeld, along with the more traditional court shows and sitcoms which usually defines a Fox affiliate's syndicated schedule.

 In 2004, Sinclair prohibited WGGB and its other ABC affiliates from airing a Nightline broadcast that featured a segment in which then-host Ted Koppel read the names of those who died in the Iraq War; Sinclair viewed the reading as anti-war rhetoric against the invasion.
 Along with 20 other ABC affiliates (including Boston's WCVB), WGGB also preempted an unedited 2004 broadcast of Saving Private Ryan, which was eventually determined not to be a violation of the FCC's indecency guidelines.
 Until April 2007, the station did not carry World News Now from ABC News in the early weekday morning hours, choosing instead to air programming from the Home Shopping Network and later its broadcast sub-network, America's Store, which ended operations in April 2007.
 Preemptions of network programming ended immediately upon Gormally's assumption of ownership, and Meredith and Gray have maintained the same hands-off policy outside rare breaking news/weather situations, such as the 2011 tornado outbreak which directly hit downtown Springfield.